A Year After a Revolution: A Syrian Trip Report

 After being dropped off on the edge of the old city, near the 2000-year-old city walls, I began walking with my 40-liter bag on my back and my smaller daypack slung over my shoulder.
 I started on foot through the old, charming streets of the Bab Touma neighborhood, lined with artisan shops that sold copper wear and handcrafted wooden goods.

-At first glance, the neighborhood reminded me of a street in the Roma area of Mexico City.
+At first glance, the neighborhood reminded me of a quiet, shaded side street in Mexico City.
 The sidewalks were noticeably clean, as were the buildings.
 They were brick with white stucco and looked as if they had just been renovated.
-As I walked, I couldn’t help but notice a group of women walking down the street opposite me, wearing nicely decorated head scarves, draped lightly over their hair, and wearing fashionable high-heeled shoes.
+As I walked, I couldn’t help but notice a group of women walking down the street opposite me wearing nicely decorated head scarves, draped lightly over their hair, and wearing fashionable high-heeled shoes.
 I saw middle-aged men working their artisan shops, and young boys gathered in groups, talking loudly amongst themselves.

-Everywhere I looked, I noticed a common feature: the new national flag of Syria, now depicted as three horizontal stripes colored green, white, and black, with three red stars evenly spaced in the white stripe.
-The flag was everywhere — above shops, stuck on the inside of windows, painted in alleys as graffiti, and as decals on cars.
-Every sign of the previous regime, including the old red-white-black flag, had been erased so thoroughly that I couldn’t spot a single statue or portrait of what was once a totalitarian regime with a cult of personality that rivaled North Korea in omnipresence.
+Everywhere I looked, I noticed a common motif — the new national flag of Syria, now depicted as three horizontal stripes colored green, white, and black, with three red stars evenly spaced in the white stripe.
+The flag was everywhere — above shops, stuck on the inside of windows, painted in alleys as graffiti, and as decals on cars and motorbikes.
+Every sign of the previous regime, including the old red-white-black flag, had been erased so thoroughly that I couldn’t spot a single shred of evidence that a totalitarian regime with a cult of personality that rivaled North Korea in omnipresence ever existed here.

 The new Syrian flag in Damascus.

-I squeezed through the throngs of people, stepping to the side to avoid taxis that drove through the crowded market street while avoiding boys on bicycles.
+I squeezed through the throngs of people, stepping to the side to avoid taxis that drove through the crowded market street while avoiding boys on bicycles that weaved through foot traffic.
 I noticed men pushing supplies on carts, and women doing their daily shopping.
 Funnily enough, no one even looked my direction.
 I was invisible in the best way possible, and I reveled in it.

 There I was — a sweaty backpacker with my bags weighing on me, with a big smile growing on my face.
 I was steeped in this great feeling I can best describe as a “traveler’s high”.
 Something that I rarely get when backpacking nowadays, but sometimes present whenever I arrive in a new country, or find myself self-aware of some strange situation I’ve gotten myself into.

-As I made my way through the Souq, I appreciated the fact that I was walking through a place that was inaccessible to most foreigners only a few months ago.
-I was looking straight into the daily lives of Syrians who had been largely untouched by foreign visitors since before the war began.
+As I made my way through the Souq, I appreciated the fact that I was experiencing a place that was inaccessible to most foreigners only a few months ago.
+I was looking straight into the daily lives of Syrians, candid and unspoiled as they were.

-The crowded market street gave way to a more low-key working-class neighborhood of the Old City, where streets were filled with heavy car exhaust, and sidewalks were full of people walking single-file, sharing the space with vendors displaying their goods on unrolled mats on the ground.
+The crowded market street gave way to a more low-key working-class neighborhood of the Old City, where streets were filled with heavy, black plumes of car exhaust, and sidewalks were packed with people walking on a sliver of concrete, sharing the ground with vendors displaying their goods on unrolled mats.

-Just as I began to notice the weight of my bags on my sore shoulders, I entered the first hotel I saw.
-With the help of Google Translate, I made it clear that I wanted to see a room.
-The man at the reception looked pleased to see a foreigner, and eagerly showed me the windowless closet that had been repurposed for solo travelers like myself.
+Just as I began to notice the weight of my bags on my tender shoulders, I entered the first hotel I stumbled upon.
+With the help of the pre-downloaded Arabic on Google Translate, I made it clear to the friendly man at the hotel reception that I wanted to see a room.
+The man looked utterly pleased to see a foreigner, and without pause, got up and led me up the narrow staircase that led to an even more narrow hallway.
+The place was hot and echoing with loud conversation from all directions.
+I awkwardly squeezed between two women to get to the end of the hall, where the receptionist eagerly showed me a windowless closet that had been repurposed for solo travelers like myself.
+The room had a twin bed, a small desk, a single light bulb, and an exhaust vent in the corner of the room.
 For 7 dollars a night, I can’t say I wasn’t tempted, but I knew I should treat myself to something nicer to celebrate my first day in Syria.

-A small piece of advice: choose your hotels wisely in Damascus.
-Bedbugs in my cheap hotel room had done a number on my skin, and by the time I caught a bus to Aleppo, I was covered in clusters of small, incredibly itchy bites on my neck and torso.
+But, a warning — choose your hotels wisely in Damascus.
+Bedbugs are apparently found in many Damascus hotels, and my room was no exception.
+I found this out after my first and second night stay in this seemingly charming room.
+By the time I left Damascus, I was covered in clusters of small, incredibly itchy bites on my neck and torso.

-As I went to pay the hotel owner, I passed him one of my $20 bills.
+After agreeing to the arrangement, I went to pay the receptionist.
+I passed him one of my $20 bills.
 He took it, examined it closely, and looked up at me with a disapproving nod.
 It was too wrinkled.
 In fact, there was a small tear in the top center of the bill where it had been folded multiple times.
 In Syria, like in most of the developing world, cash is king, but if the cash is US dollars, it needs to be in pristine condition — no exceptions.

 After some begging, he finally relented and took the money.
 I quickly checked my makeshift bank at the back of my hardcover journal, where all of my currency was stuffed in the last page.
 It turned out that half of my bills were invalid, all with some form of tear or line where they had been folded countless times.
 I was now having to travel for a week with only half of the money I had brought with me.